-If, prior to the expiry of the acceptance period of the offer, an event occurs, new circumstances arise or any factual error or omission is discovered in the offer document which may affect the assessment of the offer, a supplement to the offer document must be published immediately.
+If, prior to the expiry of the acceptance period of the offer, an event occurs, new circumstances arise or any factual error or omission is discovered in the offer document which may affect the assessment of the offer, a supplement to the offer document must be prepared and submitted to the Financial Supervisory Authority for its approval in accordance with Chapter 2(a), section 11 of the Financial Instruments Trading Act (SFS 1991:980).
+The supplement must be published immediately after approval has been granted.

 The offeror may prepare an information brochure to supplement the offer document.
-Provisions concerning the contents of the offer document and the information brochure are presented in Part V.
+Provisions concerning the contents of the offer document and the information brochure are presented in Part IV.